Yaaasminnn/LoonaKhan/README.md

 - Hi, I’m @MonEmperor. call me Mon
-- I’m interested in programming simulations, bots, backend development, databases and some games
+- I’m interested in programming(or learning how to program) simulations, bots, backend development, databases, AI and some games
 - I usually program in Python and C++, but aspire to learn languages such as Java, C and GO
 - Spoken languages: English(native), German(A1)
 - I’m currently a first year Software Engineering student.